pungggi/bc_al_upgradeassistant/README.md

 > The extension will fall back to your default model from `bc-al-upgradeassistant.claude.model` if no valid model is specified.

-### Debugging Claude Prompts
+### Debugging AI Prompts

 When working with complex prompts, you can enable the debug mode to review exactly what is being sent to the Claude API:

-1. Set `bc-al-upgradeassistant.claude.debugMode` to `true` in your VS Code settings
+1. Set `bc-al-upgradeassistant.debugMode` to `true` in your VS Code settings
-2. Run any Claude prompt
+2. Run any AI prompt
 3. A new document will open showing the system prompt, user prompt with your code inserted, and configuration details

 ## Upgrade specific analysis and code suggestions